Thursday 22 August 2024

 We also have that f(x) = grevmul(x, c) (for appropriate choices of c) is a (non-trivial) involution, so it may be a contenter for the "middle operation" of an involutary bit finalizer, but probably useless without an efficient implementation.

 I was going to write about implementing grevmul by an 8-bit constant with two GF2P8AFFINEQBs but I've had enough for now, maybe later.
+E: see Implementing grevmul with GF2P8AFFINEQB where I went ahead and implemented the whole thing, not only the "multiply by 8-bit constant" case.

 [1] The right operand of a shift is often called the shift count, but it can also be interpreted as a mask indicating some subset of shift-by-2i operations to perform.
 That interpretation is useful for example when implementing a shift-by-variable operation on a machine that only has a shift-by-constant instruction, following the same pattern as the reference implementation of grev32.